Archives and records management policy

 Senior Management is responsible for approving and promoting compliance with Records Management policies and procedures, and supporting the implementation of a Records Management programme, throughout the Gallery.

-The Archivist & Records Manager is responsible for delivering the operational activities of a Records Management programme, and for the development and implementation of related procedures and guidance.
+The Records Manager is responsible for delivering the operational activities of a Records Management programme, and for the development and implementation of related procedures and guidance.

 Individual members of staff are responsible for creating and maintaining records in accordance with best practice.

-Relevant best practice procedures can be found on the Gallery's network.
-For advice on specific issues staff should contact the Archivist & Records Manager.
+Relevant best practice procedures can be found on the O: All Staff drive on the Gallery’s network.
+For advice on specific issues staff should contact the Records Manager or the Archivist.

 8) Breach of Policy